HeithemLejmi/DefensiveCoding/m5_method_return_values/README.md

 ![img](img/bad_return_values.png)

 In the example below, we have a void method `write`.
-As we cann see in this screenshot, if the method succeed, nothing will be returned, but in case it failed, we should throw an exception to notify the user about its failure:
+As we can see in this screenshot, if the method succeed, nothing will be returned, but in case it failed, we should throw an exception to notify the user about its failure:

 ![img](img/when_void_and_fail_then_throw.png)

 # Purpose of Null